Account

 10. Business phone and internet

 If you have a cell phone (or one of the few remaining landlines still in operation) that you use exclusively for business purposes, you can deduct the full amount of your phone bill.
 Similarly, if you own or lease dedicated office space and pay for internet connectivity, you can deduct your internet expenses.
-If your phone and internet expenses cover both personal and business uses, you may still be able to deduct a portion of your bills for work-related use.
+If your phone and internet expenses cover both personal and business uses, you may still be able to deduct a percentage of your bills for work-related use.

 11. Vehicle expenses